mkienzle/NSW-yellowtail-scad-stock-assessment/README.md

 ## Results

 Model 1 is most supported by the data according to [AIC](Script/Results/Data/ModelComparisonTable.csv).
-[This diagnostic plot](Script/Results/Graphics/NbAtAgeOverlayedWithModel.png) shows discrepancies between model 2 and age data.
-[Profiles](Script/Results/Graphics/Model2-ProfileLikelihood.png) of its negative log-likelihood function are smooth around the minimum for each parameter and allow to visualise parameter estimates uncertainties.
-The sections below describe the dynamics of this fishery based on this model 2 parameter estimates.
+[This diagnostic plot](Script/Results/Graphics/NbAtAgeOverlayedWithModel.png) shows discrepancies between model 1 and age data: this model does not provide a great fit to the data.
+There is more variability in the observation of number at age than the model can account for.
+[Profiles](Script/Results/Graphics/Model1-ProfileLikelihood.png) of its negative log-likelihood function are smooth around the minimum for each parameter and allow to visualise parameter estimates uncertainties.

+## Conclusions

+Results of applying hazard functions to yellowtail scad data to estimate mortality rates affecting this stock are not as satisfying as in the case of [sea garfish](https://github.com/mkienzle/NSW-sea-garfish-stock-assessment).
+One of the problem with the results presented here is that catchability is estimated to be extremely low, with great uncertainties.
+It is not clear whether this results from a problem with this analysis, from the data, the method or both.
+Or if it is really the case that fishing mortality on this stock is extremely low.
+An alternative analysis using catch curves suggests also that fishing mortality is very low [REF?].\\

+The model best supported by the data suggests that fishing mortality is very low, well below estimates of natural mortality.
+Given those estimates, one would conclude that current level of exploitation are not unsustainable.

 <!--